shalikadulaj/IoT-Mini-Project-2-Data-Engineering-in-IoT-Pipeline/README.md

 - Specify workspace details
 	- Give a unique name
-	- Select Grafana version – We are using 8.4
+	- Select Grafana version – We are using Version 8.4